Maxim-Mazurok/google-api-typings-generator/gapi.client.drive/readme.md

 await gapi.client.drive.files.emptyTrash({  });

 /*
-Exports a Google Doc to the requested MIME type and returns the exported content.
-Please note that the exported content is limited to 10MB.
+Exports a Google Workspace document to the requested MIME type and returns exported byte content.
+Note that the exported content is limited to 10MB.
 */
 await gapi.client.drive.files.export({ fileId: "fileId", mimeType: "mimeType",  });